AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/01-introduction.md

 This reference guide describes all the main features of the *Antares Simulator*[^1] package.
 [^1]: For simplicity's sake, the *Antares Simulator* application will be simply denoted *Antares*.

-It gives useful general information regarding the way data are handled and processed, as well as how the Graphic User Interface (GUI) works.
-To keep this documentation as compact as possible, many redundant details (how to mouse-select, etc.) are omitted.
+It gives useful general information regarding the way data are handled and processed.
+Since the *Antares* GUI support has been dropped (in favor of [Antares Web](https://github.com/AntaresSimulatorTeam/AntaREST)), all its documentation has been removed.
+If you are still using an old version of *Antares* GUI, you can still find its documentation in the assets of the release, or by browsing older versions of the documentation website.

 Real-life use of the software involves a learning curve process that cannot be supported by a simple reference guide.
 In order to be able to address this basic issue, two kinds of resources may be used:

 - The ["examples"](https://github.com/AntaresSimulatorTeam/Antares_Simulator_Examples) ??
-TODO library, which is meant as a self-teaching way to learn how to use the software.
+TODO library, which is meant
+  as a self-teaching way to learn how to use the software.
 It is regularly enriched with the software's new features.
   The contents of this library depend on the installation package it comes from (public version vs. users' club version).
 - The [https://antares-simulator.org](https://antares-simulator.org/) website

 If you notice an issue in the documentation, please report it on [github.com](https://github.com/AntaresSimulatorTeam/Antares_Simulator/issues/new/choose).